dschlyter/dotfiles/wiki/bq.md

 Pro tip: You only need col names on the first row

     (
-        SELECT 1 as id, 'a' as join_key UNION ALL SELECT 2, 'a' UNION ALL
+        SELECT 1 as id, 'a' as join_key
+        UNION ALL
+        SELECT 2, 'a'
+        UNION ALL
         SELECT 3, 'a'
     )

+Or you could do this.
+Slightly more setup but less stuff per new element.

+    UNNEST([
+        STRUCT(1 as id, 'a' as join_key),
+        (2, 'a'),
+        (3, 'a')
+    ])

 ## Loading data from terminal